Uniform models and short curves for random 3-manifolds: Introduction

 where $P_j$ is a pants decomposition of the surface $\Sigma\times\{j\}$.
 A finite volume hyperbolic metric on such a manifold can be constructed explicitly by gluing together the convex cores of two maximally cusped handlebodies $H_1,H_2$ and three maximally cusped I-bundles $\Omega_1,Q,\Omega_2$.

 Most of our work consists of finding suitable pants decompositions for which the Dehn surgery slopes needed to pass from $\mb{M}$ to $M_f$ satisfy the assumptions of the effective Hyperbolic Dehn Surgery Theorem~\cite{HK:universal}.
-In order to find them we crucially need two major tools: The work of~\cite{HV} on the geometry of hyperbolic handlebodies and ergodic properties of the random walks proved by Baik, Gekhtman and Hamenst\"adt~\cite{BGH16}.
+In order to find them we crucially need two major tools.
+On one hand an explicit control on the geometry of hyperbolic handlebodies similar to the one obtained in~\cite{HV}, and on the other hand ergodic properties of the random walks proved by Baik, Gekhtman and Hamenstädt~\cite{BGH16}.

-We stress the fact that for both Theorem~\ref{main2} and Theorem~\ref{main1} we assume that the support of $\mu$ is finite and generates the {\em entire} mapping class group.